marwenmema/exo-news-list-templates/docs/index.md

 * **No external libraries/dependencies**: Relying exclusively on built in eXo Platform resources.
 (The platform's REST services are leveraged when needed and its built-in JQuery library is invoked when needed.
 That's it.)
 * **Colors are based on platform theme/branding variables**: Colors used in these templates automatically inherit to your eXo Platform site's theme colors (see eXo's branding feature).
 * **Tooltips** are implemented wherever needed.
+* **Variations** I tried to provide what I felt might be useful variations on the same templates.
+The goal is to facilitate accomodating client preferences without having to mess with CSS mods.
+For example: an article list with images, and the same without images.
+The former for clients who have a more image-focused design approach, and the latter for those with a more info/text-focused minimalistic approach.
+(From experience I know both preferences exist in the real world, hence the attempt to accomodate them both.)

 Features that are lacking and that I want to add in the future and if people tell me they want them: